-Ms. Pachecano recently presented a solo cabaret recital with the Odeon Theater’s Concert Series and has performed in musical theatre showcases at the Ensemble Studio Theatre, The PIT, and Daryl Roth Theatres in New York City.
+Ms. Pachecano presented a solo cabaret recital with the Odeon Theater’s Concert Series and has performed in musical theatre showcases at the Ensemble Studio Theatre, The PIT, and Daryl Roth Theatres in New York City as well as having the honor of singing in the Peter Shaffer Memorial at the American Airlines Theatre on Broadway.
 She created the role of Elizabeth on the cast album of Melillo’s Son of the Storm and was a soloist on the Naxos recording American Choral Music.
-She will next give a duet art song recital The Tides of Love with Mezzo-Soprano Sarah Nelson Craft as Guest Artists at Colorado State University.
-The two have enjoyed much critical notice of their vocal blend, together called “pliant and luminous” and praised for their “fluid, robust singing” by Parterre Box.
+As Guest Artists at Colorado State University, she and Mezzo-Soprano Sarah Nelson Craft gave a duet art song recital entitled The Tides of Love.
+The two have enjoyed much critical notice of their vocal blend, together called “pliant and luminous” and praised for their “fluid, robust singing.”

 Ms. Pachecano holds a Bachelor’s Degree in Voice Performance from the Butler School of Music at the University of Texas at Austin and a Master’s Degree in Classical Voice from Manhattan School of Music.